 Burnet Primitive Baptist Church is located in the Hill Country of central Texas approximately 35 miles north of Austin, Texas on Hwy 29 just outside the town of Burnet, Texas.
 This is some of the most scenic country in the state, abounding with lakes, rivers, and hills of splendor.
 It is also the location of this beautiful assembly of the saints of the Lord Jesus Christ, Burnet Primitive Baptist Church.

-For just over twenty-five years, this band of believers has been faithfully assembling together to worship the Lord in Spirit and in truth, continuing to contend for the faith once delivered to the saints.
+For just over forty-three years, this band of believers has been faithfully assembling together to worship the Lord in Spirit and in truth, continuing to contend for the faith once delivered to the saints.
 The congregation is not large in number, but they are faithful in heart as they meet every first, third, and fifth Sunday.

 The Church is not defined by its name.
 The true Church is identified by the landmarks that are defined by the truth of God’s word.
 Truth is not relative to what man thinks.
 Truth is absolute because God is absolute truth.
 Therefore, truth in doctrine and in practice does matter.